Our take on 60 Month Loans

 - Reports to credit bureaus: 60 Month Loans reports your payment activity to credit bureaus, giving you the opportunity to build credit with on-time payments.

-- Repayment terms up to 5 years: While most personal loans from 60 Month Loans come with a 2- or 3-year term, some borrowers may qualify for a term of up to 5 years.
-Most other loan options available without a hard inquiry are short-term loans, which can be risky.
-A longer repayment term means a lower monthly payment but also more total interest costs over the life of the loan.
+- Repayment terms up to 5 years: Some loans for fair credit are short-term loans, which can be risky.
+A longer repayment term means lower — read, more affordable — monthly payments but also more total interest over the life of the loan.

 Cons

-- Limited range of loan amounts: 60 Month Loans offers only amounts between $2,600 and $10,000.
-The maximum loan amount makes it less than ideal for expensive projects like home renovations.
+- Limited range of loan amounts: 60 Month Loans offers amounts between $2,600 and $10,000 directly on its website, and $1,000 to $6,000 through Credible.
+The maximum loan amount makes it less than ideal for larger projects like major home renovations.
 Many other lenders offer a wider range of loan amounts.

-- Not available in most states: 60 Month Loans offers personal loans in 19 states.
+- Not available in most states: 60 Month Loans offers personal loans in 16 states.
 If you reside elsewhere, you’ll need to explore other options.
+Loans are currently available in Alabama, Arizona, California, Delaware, Georgia, Idaho, Iowa, Missouri, Montana, New Mexico, North Dakota, Oregon, South Carolina, South Dakota, Utah, and Virginia.

-- High starting APRs: 60 Month personal loan APRs, which include the interest rate and origination fee expressed as an annual cost, start at more than 17%.
-While that’s preferable to a payday loan with a triple-digit APR, other fair credit personal loans may come with lower rates, so it’s important to compare your options.
-If you have good credit, you should apply elsewhere.
+- High starting APRs: 60 Month personal loan APRs, which reflect the interest rate and origination fee as an annual cost, start at 25.00%.
+While that’s preferable to a payday loan with triple-digit APRs, other fair credit personal loans may have lower rates.
+If you have good credit, you should probably apply elsewhere.

 - No cosigners or joint applicants: 60 Month Loans doesn’t allow you to apply with a cosigner or co-borrower.
-A cosigner is someone with good credit who guarantees repayment of the loan, which can help a bad credit borrower qualify for a lower APR.
-Under a joint personal loan, a co-borrower shares responsibility for repayment and has equal access to the loan funds.
+A cosigner is someone, ideally with good credit, who guarantees repayment of the loan, which can help you qualify for a lower APR.
+With a joint personal loan, a co-borrower shares responsibility for repayment and has equal access to the loan funds.

 Read More: